Biao-Zhao/SHiELD-MOM6-WW3/README.md

 ## Build Instructions

-To build the SHiELD–MOM6–WW3 coupled modeling system:

 ### 1. Clone the build repository
+To compile SHiELD, the first step is to clone the build repository [build repository](https://github.com/NOAA-GFDL/SHiELD_build).
+If you want to enable WW3 coupling support, you should check out the following branch:

 ```bash
 git clone -b wave git@github.com:Biao-Zhao/SHiELD_build.git